WeTheCatalysts/formats-and-identifiers/formats/date-and-time.md

-## Format — ISO 8601
+---
+layout: data-standard

-# Publish or exchange date or time data
+title: Publish or exchange date or time data
+type: Format
+status: Proposal
+standard: ISO 8601
+description: Use the ISO 8601 data standard for date or time data to reduce confusion about different ways of writing dates and times
+---

+## Who this is for

 ## Why to use use this format